• SongkeeperSongkeeper

 3. labels

-Why are there two fields?
+Why there are two fields

 A label group can have multiple imprints.
 For example, the Record Company might be “Universal Music Group” while the Label / Imprint is “Republic Records”.
 Most independents only need to fill in Label / Imprint.